Inference From Random Restarts: Model

 \end{definition}

-\begin{definition}[Reachable terminal states (RTS) and $\mu$-observable RTS] Let $g:X\to\tilde X$ be any solver map.
-We call the image $g(X)\subseteq \tilde X$ the set of \emph{reachable terminal states (RTS)} (i.e., possible long-run outcomes) induced by $g$.
+\begin{definition}[Reachable terminal outcomes (RTO) and $\mu$-observable RTO] Let $g:X\to\tilde X$ be any solver map.
+We call the image $g(X)\subseteq \tilde X$ the set of \emph{reachable terminal outcomes (RTO)} (i.e., possible long-run outcomes) induced by $g$.